+- Listing Disk Devices in SAM

-- "Listing Disk Devices in SAM" - "Listing Logical Volumes in SAM"
+- Listing Volume Groups and Disk Groups in SAM

+- Listing Logical Volumes in SAM

 SAM and the VEA coexist as independent entities.
 The VEA recognizes and labels LVM volumes and disks, but does not manage them.
 Similarly, SAM recognizes and labels VxVM disks, but does not manage them.
 To manage VxVM disks graphically, you must use the VEA.